 |An expanded and polished version of this article appears as a new appendix in 2013's Learning Python, 5th Edition.
 There was a minor update to this story in 2016's Python 3.6.|

-This page describes the new Windows launcher for Python, installed with Python 3.3 automatically and available separately on the Web for use with older versions.
-Though the new launcher comes with some pitfalls, it provides some much-needed coherence for program execution when multiple Pythons coexist on the same computer.
+This page describes the new Windows launcher for Python, installed automatically with Python 3.3 and later, and available separately on the Web for use with older versions.
+The new launcher provides an extra layer of code that chooses and starts an installed Python.
+Though it comes with some pitfalls, it provides some much-needed coherence for program execution when multiple Pythons coexist on the same computer.

 I've written this page for programmers using Python on Windows.
 Though it's platform-specific by nature, it's targeted at both Python beginners (most of whom get started on this platform), as well as Python developers who write code to work portably between Windows and Unix.
 As we'll see, the new launcher changes the rules on Windows radically enough to impact everyone who uses Python on Windows, or may in the future.

 To fully understand the launcher's protocols, we have to begin